HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-19-Python-Function.md

     {'location': 'princeton', 'field': 'physics', 'first_name': 'albert', 'last_name': 'einstein'}

-The double asterisks in the parameter `**user_info` inform Python to create an <i class="term">empty dictionary</i> called `user_info` and pack whatever name-value pairs it receives into this dictionary.
+The double asterisks in the parameter `**user_info` inform Python to create an <i class="emphasize">empty dictionary</i> called `user_info` and pack whatever name-value pairs it receives into this dictionary.
 Within the function, we can access the key-value pairs in `user_info` as other ordinary dictionaries.

 Similarly, generic parameter name `**kwargs` is generally used, stating to collect non-specific keyword arguments.